-The Balconies stand before you – teeth barred, eyelashes batting, clothing and hair drenched in sweat.
-In the blink of an eye, the trio has grown from a humble indie pop band to a leather-clad three-headed rock and roll monster, punctuated by 80s hair metal flair.
+The Balconies stand before you – teeth bared, eyelashes batting, clothing and hair drenched in sweat.
+In the blink of an eye, the group has grown from a humble indie pop band to a leather-clad three-headed rock and roll monster, punctuated by 80s hair metal flair.

 But The Balconies aren’t satisfied.